harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

     - *Batched payment forwarding:* rather than Alice paying Bob, Alice instead pays several people Bob owes money (or wants to establish a credit with).
-Gould example considers an exchange which has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.
+Gould's example considers an exchange which has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.